Dicklesworthstone/swiss_army_llama/README.md

     - Each downloaded model is loaded into memory.
 If any model file is not found, an error log is recorded.
 6. **Build FAISS Indexes**:
     - The application creates FAISS indexes for efficient similarity search using the embeddings from the database.
-    - Separate FAISS indexes are built for token-level embeddings.
     - Associated texts are stored by model name for further use.

 Note: